Our people

-Eve has a background as an architect, city planner, urban designer, real estate developer, economic development strategist, publisher (founding publisher of Pop City), and is widely known for co-founding a provocative public forum for urban issues now in its third year.
+Eve has a background as an architect, city planner, urban designer, real estate developer, economic development strategist, publisher (founding publisher of Pop City), and co-founder of a provocative public forum for urban issues.
 All of these have provided her with a rich understanding of how cities work, how urban neighborhoods can be revitalized, what policies are needed to do so, and the unique marketing that creates the buzz necessary for regeneration.
 With cityLAB, her first non-profit venture, Eve is turning her passion for cities to broader, city-wide revitalization issues.
+Read more about Eve at evepicker.com, or say hello at eve@smallchange.com.

 Past Interns